 Students who declare anthropology as their major when they are admitted to the College of Liberal Arts and Sciences are advised at the Academic Advising Center until they have earned 30 s.h.
 Students who have earned more than 30 s.h. are advised by the departmental undergraduate advisor.

-The BA with a major in anthropology requires the following coursework.
+The BS with a major in anthropology requires the following coursework.

 Requirements Hours

-Common Requirements 27
+Common Requirements 30

 Advanced Coursework 6

+Quantitative, Mathematical, or Formal Reasoning Tool 3

+Allied Topical Field

 Optional Undergraduate Track

 Common Requirements